How to Get Rid of Cockroaches

 How long can cockroach infestations last?

 Cockroach infestations can even follow you when you move.
 Roaches and their eggs can be inadvertently transported with boxes from your old home to your new place.
-To avoid this, you need to deal with the current infestation before moving your belongings to the next.
+To avoid this, you need to deal with the current infestation and figure out how to get rid of cockroaches before moving your belongings to the next.

 How to get rid of roaches, step-by-step